OddMagnet/100-Days-of-Swift/077-078 Consolidation VI/README.md

 **Day 78**
 - add a way to save the location where the person was met, alongside the other data
 - show the location in the detail view
+- add ability to take a photo directly